Connecting Communities - One Trail Section At A Time

 The first trail section and pocket park trailhead are complete in Elgin, Oregon!
 And construction of the second trail section is underway in Wallowa, Oregon!
 These first two trail sections lie within the city limits of each city, are ADA compliant and accessible to all!

-The Community of Elgin is loving their new trial-with-rail!
+The Community of Elgin is loving their new trail-with-rail!

 June 2024